What are divisions, and when do they take place?

 This temporary system was extended several times, until it lapsed in July 2021.
 Since then, the Commons has reverted to its usual rules and processes for voting, meaning that divisions take place in person with proxy votes only available to those on parental leave.

 There is no formal way for an MP to register an abstention.
 However, if an MP walks through both the aye and the no lobbies, their votes are recorded but do not count – and this is usually understood to mean that the MP is abstaining.

 What happens if an MP is unable to vote?

 It depends.
 All voting is done in person: there is no means for MPs to vote electronically.
 Historically, MPs who have been unwell, away on visits, or had family emergencies had to rely on the pairing system.
 This was an informal system, by which party whips found MPs on both sides who were unable to vote and paired them with one other.
 This meant that their inability to vote was cancelled out and didn’t change the numbers – though they didn’t have any vote actually recorded.

-Since January 2019, MPs on baby leave have been able to cast their vote through proxies – other MPs who vote on their behalf.
+Since January 2019, MPs who are new parents have been able to cast their vote through proxies – other MPs who vote on their behalf.
 Proxy votes are indicated on the division lists published after each vote, which set out how every MP who voted.
 This means that MPs do not have to attend parliament while they are expecting or looking after a newborn child, even though – as officeholders, rather than employees – they are not able to take formal parental leave.